 Academic Affairs will monitor external examiner reports and School responses to provide relevant data for the CAPE process.

-Where the Education Committee considers an issue raised by an external examiner, Academic Affairs will inform the external examiner of the outcome.
-It should be noted that, after due consideration, the Education Committee may decide that no action will be taken on an issue.
+Where the Education Committee (Quality and Standards) considers an issue raised by an external examiner, Academic Affairs will inform the external examiner of the outcome.
+It should be noted that, after due consideration, the Education Committee (Quality and Standards) may decide that no action will be taken on an issue.
 Academic Affairs will communicate any such ‘no action’ decision to the external examiner.

-Where School Student SharePoint sites exist, they should be utilised as the means whereby Schools make external examiners’ reports available in full to students.
+Schools should use School Canvas sites make external examiners’ reports available in full to students.

 The reports should be presented alongside the associated responses from the School and, where applicable, the University.

-Where School Student SharePoint sites do not exist, the School may distribute external examiner reports at SSCCs, or make copies available in the School Office.
+Where School Student SharePoint sites do not exist, the School may distribute external examiner reports at Student Voice Committees, or make copies available in the School Office.